-In keeping with the 12-Step philosophy of “one day at a time,” another thoughtful sobriety gift could be a book of daily affirmations.
-Help your friend or family member get up each day and live with inspiration by gifting them a book of daily affirmations to uplift them when they are having a hard time or to keep them going strong in their sobriety.
-These daily reminders of inner strength, staying present, and thinking positive can be a great help for your loved one in recovery.
+In keeping with the 12-Step philosophy of “one day at a time,” another thoughtful sober anniversary gift could be a book of daily affirmations.
+Help your friend or family member get up each day and live with inspiration by gifting them a book of daily affirmations.
+These positive notions can uplift them when they are having a hard time or encourage them to keep going strong in their sobriety.
+Daily reminders to stay present, build confidence and think positively can be a great way to support a friend in recovery.

 3. A Personalized Journal

 Another sobriety gift idea to honor your loved one’s recovery from addiction is a personalized journal.
-Journaling can be therapeutic and can help on tough days when emotions and memories need space to be processed.
-A journal can also be a place to document the positive changes to life and can be a tool to practice gratitude on a daily basis in writing.
-If your loved one enjoys creative expression through writing, a journal with their name on the cover or a personalized message–their favorite quote or saying–is the perfect sobriety gift!
+Journaling can be therapeutic and help on tough days when emotions and memories need space to be processed.
+A journal can also be a place to document positive life changes and practice gratitude on a daily basis in writing.
+If your loved one enjoys creative expression through writing, a journal with their name on the cover or a personalized message — their favorite quote or saying — is the perfect sobriety gift!